 The Three-Second Rule: Fact or Fiction?

-Rabbia Aslam, clinical director at HC MedSpa, suggests using a damp face cloth to remove excess cleanser and water from the face before applying your products to a damp face.
+Rabbia Aslam, creative director at HC MedSpa, suggests using a damp face cloth to remove excess cleanser and water from the face before applying your products to a damp face.
 “Similar to a sponge, dry skin will hold some moisture, however, if the sponge (or in this case your skin) is damp, it will absorb and retain even more liquid.”